 What Is a Veterinary Technician?

-If you love animals and care about their health and well being, working in a vet clinic can be a lot of fun and make your work a blast!
+If you love animals and care about their health and well-being, working in a veterinary clinic can be a lot of fun and make your work a blast!
 One way to get into the veterinary industry is to become a Veterinary Technician.
 Not sure what that is?
 Here’s the answer: